dlmacedo/starter-academic/content/home/deeplearningcourse.md

 Welcome to our **Deep Learning Course**!!!

-Follow the [Deep Learning Course](courses/deeplearning/) for code, slides, and additional resorces.
+Follow the [Deep Learning Course](courses/deeplearning/) for lecture videos (portuguese) and slides (english), codes, and additional resorces.

 This is the syllabus for the course: